jmtrivial/rawdodendron/README.md

 ### Using image processing algorithms on audio

+Here is a link to a Youtube video illustrating the use of image processing algorithms on an audio file.
+Description is given in french.

 [![Extrait d'une vidéo de démonstration de Rawdodendron](https://img.youtube.com/vi/e5jLRHVnhWw/0.jpg)](https://www.youtube.com/watch?v=e5jLRHVnhWw)

 ### Using audio processing algorithms on images